chrisiiams/VinylStorage/README.md

 ## Planned

+- I was thinking maybe a GUI inspired by Y2K-Asthetic
 - Album covers visible in the main list view
 - Album descriptions pulled from Wikipedia in the edit window
+- Published Version for you to run from a .exe

 ---